-The Academy is in its sixth period of operation and continues to achieve the forecast numbers of students.
-Total students in the year ended 31 August 2017 numbered 901 and the Academy has a full complement in all year groups.
+The Academy is in its seventh period of operation and continues to achieve the forecast numbers of students.
+Total students in the year ended 31 August 2018 numbered 907 (2017 - 901).

-In summer 2017 the academy achieved very good results in public examinations at A level surpassing targets and achieving ALPS T-score of 3, our best for many years.
-The results were the best of the Boys Grammar Schools and the 4th best in the Wirral Local Authority.
-56% of all GCE/BTEC entries were graded at A B, with a 100% pass rate.
+In summer 2018 the Academy achieved very good results in public examinations at A level surpassing targets and achieving an ALPS T-score of 3, one of our best in recent years.
+The results were the best of any Boy's School and the 5th best in the Wirral Local Authority.
+51% of all GCE entries were graded at A-B, with a 100% pass rate.
 This exceeded targets and expectations.
-2 Students secured places at the University of Cambridge.
+1 Student secured a place at the University of Oxford and another a place to study Medicine at the University of Liverpool.
+42% of all University offers were from Russell Group Universities.

 Students' achievement at GCSE is usually good.
-Students generally make good progress from Key Stage 2 4 attaining standards that are high by the end of KS4, both in attainment and value added terms and above average at Key Stage 5.
+Students generally make good progress from Key Stage 2-4 attaining standards that are high by the end of KS4, both in attainment and value added terms and above average at Key Stage 5.
 The College meets challenging targets and high standards are consistently achieved on an annual basis.
-The percentage of students gaining grades 4-9 in both English and Maths was 93% in 2017, well above the national average.
-29% achieved 5+A/A grades or equivalent, below expectations in 2017.
-2 Students achieved grade 9 in English Literature and Maths among only 2000 nationally!
-Progress from age 11-16 was in line with the national average and slightly better than the other 2 Boys' Grammar Schools in Wirral.
+The percentage of students gaining grades 4-9 in both English and Maths was 93% in 2018, well above the national average.
+38% of all entries were grades of 7-9 equivalent, above expectations in 2018.
+1 Student achieved 10x grade 9s among only 700 nationally.
+Progress from age 11-16 was comfortably above the national average and 2nd best boys' school in Wirral.
+The Progress 8 score of +0.26 represents good value added from age 11-16 and the Attainment 8 score of 60.6 is well above the national average.